 According to historian Lucius Morris Beebe, this had a lasting effect on American culture.
 “Before [Pullman’s] first palace cars few enough Americans had any least conception of what constituted true luxury,” he wrote; “three decades of first-hand contact with the manifestations of opulence available aboard the cars created a universal demand for rich living which had a profound effect on the American economy and national way of life which has not yet disappeared.”

-The elaborate cars were especially influential for women travelers.
+The elaborate cars were specially influential for women travelers.
 At the time, traveling in public or doing so alone was considered highly unusual, and undesirable, for middle- and upper-class white women.
 But the Pullman cars helped calm the fears of those who did not like to see women stepping outside their “separate sphere” of home and family.
-According to historian Amy G. Richter, the train cars’ home-like setting, and the presence of women in the living room-like cars, legitimized train travel for women and soothed those who feared that public life would endanger women and the moral order.
+According to historian Amy G. Richter, the train cars’ home-like setting, and the presence of women in the living-room-like cars, legitimized train travel for women and soothed those who feared that public life would endanger women and the moral order.

 Second- And Third-Class Passengers Faced a Rougher Journey

 But rich travelers were not the only people who rode the new trains.
-The railroad system borrowed from the ocean liners that were bringing unprecedented numbers of immigrants to United States shores and offered different fares for different classes of traveler.
+The railroad system borrowed from the ocean liners that were bringing unprecedented numbers of immigrants to United States shores and offered different fares for different classes of travelers.
 The poorest travelers could ride the rails for less money, but their accommodations were less glitzy than those of the richer passengers.

 Second-class passengers had upholstered seats; third-class, or “emigrant” passengers, paid half of what the first-class passengers did but had to sit on benches instead of seats and bring their own food.
 "The overland journey is no fairy tale to those who read it from a way car!” wrote a journalist in 1878, noting crowded conditions and discomfort in the ordinary passenger cars.

 Racism rode the rails, too.
-When British author Robert Lewis Stevenson rode the train in 1879, he noted that there was an entire car just for Chinese passengers.
+When British author Robert Louis Stevenson rode the train in 1879, he noted that there was an entire car just for Chinese passengers.
 Though up to 20,000 Chinese immigrants had built the railroad, they were treated with contempt at the time, reflecting racist attitudes and socially sanctioned discrimination.

 Though Black people did ride as passengers, they were more often spotted working as laborers or porters.
 From the 1860s, all of the porters in Pullman cars were Black men.
 Though the job could be demeaning, and perpetuated stereotypes of black men as servile, anonymous workers at the beck and call of white passengers, it also helped build a middle class among black men.